 12 Things To Never Compromise In A Relationship

 The defining quality of a prosperous relationship is compromise.
-But drawing the lines is extremely necessary, because compromise in the context of a relationship does not mean giving up being the person you are.
+But drawing the lines is extremely necessary because compromise in the context of a relationship does not mean giving up being the person you are.

-1. Your individuality should never be compromised
+1. Your individuality in a relationship should never be compromised

 2. The bond with your family

 It is highly possible that the wavelength of your partner and your family members does not match.
 Most of the time, you might be in a dilemma about how to make sure that your family and your partner see eye to eye.
 All this is okay.
 But if your partner fails to respect the bond you share with your family, then it should be a matter of concern.

 Is it okay to compromise in a relationship?
 Yes, but not when your partner tries to sever your bond with your family members or tries to keep you away from your family.
 Managing differences in a marriage or relationship is important but this means they should be adjusting to things that are important to you too and making some compromises for your happiness too.

 Getting along with in-laws is hard but it’s not something your partner can ignore or not pay attention to.
 After all, they are your family too, and your partner’s too, by extension.

 Related reading: Marriage…part love, part compromise, but mostly a series of jokes